spyapali/unlocking_intelligence/CowsAndBulls.md

 Design a simple ReactApp for the game of cows and bulls.
 Cows and Bulls is a double player game where the computer pulls a word from a collection -- let's call it the **original word**.
 The objective is for YOU to guess the original word based on a series of clues the computer gives you.

-For further context:
+*For further context*:

 Cows: Characters that are there in the original word that are in the incorrect position.

 Bulls: Characters that are in the original word that are also in the correct position.

 ## Game Flow
  Context: In this specific case: